gilescope/atoi_radix10/README.md

 ====

    * fuzz
-   * does it work on opposite-endien than x86?
+   * make work on big-endian